SvenRosvall/VLCB-Arduino/docs/SketchDevelopment.md

 Total memory consumption for the events table is very similar to classic events strategy.

+### Start-of-Day Event
+A Start-of-Day event is optional an event that is consumed by the node that triggers sending out a number of events to indicate the state of inputs on the node.
+These status events are used to update consumers on the layout that depend on the state of these inputs.
+An example for this is a control panel that needs to light up the correct indicator lights when powered up.

+A Start-of-Day event is an ordinary event that a node may consume and trigger the sending of status events.
+It is usually recognised with a special value in one of the event variables.

+The example sketch VLCB_4in4out.ino illustrates how a Start-of-Day event can be implemented.
+See its [README](VLCB4in4out_README.md#event-variables) file

 ## Choosing a module identifier
 A module identifier consists of a _Manufacturer ID_ and a _Module ID_.
 The combination of these two must be unique.